HRFarsighted/DPEM/README.md

 ## Contributions:

--- A Dual-Perspective Enhanced Mamba (\textbf{DPEM}) framework is introduced for effective multivariate time series forecasting.
+-- A Dual-Perspective Enhanced Mamba DPEM framework is introduced for effective multivariate time series forecasting.
 -- DPEM utilizes a dual-perspective approach to separately model temporal dependencies and spatial dependencies, enabling comprehensive spatiotemporal feature extraction.
 -- We designed a cross attention mechanism that enables bidirectional interactions between temporal-spatial and spatial-temporal features, resulting in a deeper fusion of the spatiotemporal dependencies.
 -- Extensive experiments conducted on 8 real-world datasets demonstrate superior performance compared to SOTA baseline models.